What licenses and permits are needed for a restaurant

 Obtaining a license for alcohol can be a long and complicated process.
 Each state has its own rules for the licensing of alcoholic beverages.
 In addition, cities within the same state may have additional rules about licensing requirements and procedures.
 Each state has an Alcoholic Beverage Control (ABC) agency, which monitors the sale and distribution of alcoholic beverages in restaurants and bars.
 You will need to update your liquor license annually, paying a renewal fee.

 It seems like no big deal but every restaurant needs to get a permit before putting up a sign.
 This is required for all types of signs: permanent, wall, pole, billboards, awnings, banners, internally illuminated, etc. The license also may be affected by the size of the sign, the restaurant location, and the lighting.
 And the city government is not the only body you need to seek permission from.
-If you are leasing the building, your landlord needs to approve your sign, too.
+If you are leasing the restaurant, your landlord needs to approve your sign, too.
 The cost of the sign permit ranges from $30 to $60.

 Getting the restaurant opened and its future activity largely depend on all the licenses acquired.
 Legislative norms change every year, so make sure to monitor them and be aware of the most relevant information.
 Approach the task of the business registration process as carefully and as seriously as possible and take care that all the necessary health, building, music, and food licenses are acquired for the restaurant.
 It is better to check and verify all the permits required to open a restaurant several times with the relevant bodies than endlessly correct mistakes as they occur and pay fines.